sprklng/collie/README.md

-collie, a notebook/calender ap0plication for fedora
+collie, a notebook/calender application for fedora